Semaeopus/press-content--redteam/content/Description.md

 to help adults build skills for work, OGRT is more than just a game—it’s a bold step toward using gaming as a tool for practical cybersecurity education.

-Be a part of a bold new beggining in cyber security accessible for everyone.
+A bold new beginning in making cyber security accessible for everyone.